-The San Diego Bike Coalition works throughout the county to get more convenient, secure bike parking installed in areas where you live and work. …
+The San Diego Bike Coalition works throughout the county to provide more convenient, secure bike parking in areas where you live and work.

 Tips for Parking Your Bike

 - Purchase a U-lock and cable lock- review the instructions.